-Railled by the crowd the first lady stepped forward.
+Rallied by the crowd the first lady stepped forward.
 She took a tentative look around, dropped her towel and leaped skyward – her legs kicking out to each side.
 Plunging into the water to a loud cheer the hairs on my arms stood up in excitement (or maybe acute adrenaline/ panic).
-We were finally doing this – the Feel Good 100% natural skinny dip was under way and it was my job to capture the excitement and spectacular for a 2.5 min brand film and 30-second VOD spot.
+We were finally doing this – the Feel Good 100% natural skinny dip was underway and it was my job to capture the excitement and spectacle for a 2.5 min brand film and 30-second VOD spot.

 I approached the job as I would any other, by working out the best way to tell a strong story and capture natural performances from the contributors.

 These were real women who had taken the day off work and got up at dawn’s crack to be a part of something real.
 I didn’t want to turn the dip from an event into a choreographed video shoot by having lots of cameras pointing every which way for the ladies to get worried about.
 With them worrying about their “extreme close up” it would have totally killed the vibe and produced far too many hours of footage to deal with in the limited edit time we had.

 I, therefore, opted to self-shoot on my trusty C100, shooting uncompressed to a Ninja Star outboard recorder.
 As a control freak, this decision gave me the peace of mind to see for myself the shots as we got them in the can but also created an intimate, safe environment where the ladies knew they were being respected.